JohnGluszak/animated-ios-button/README.md

 ### Fading Button

-Use this code to create a button that animates a color fade on touches.
+Use the following code to create a button that animates a color fade on touches.
 Note the fade color is set by the ```tintColor``` of the button.
 ```objective-c
 ABAnimatedButton *button = [ABAnimatedButton buttonWithAnimationType:ABAnimationTypeFade];
 button.tintColor = [UIColor ...]; // Set the fade animation color